 11.1 Architects must self-reflect to identify what they have gained from their CPD.
 This is evaluating how valuable their CPD activities have been for their practice.
-Architects will identify for each activity what they learned, how this is being applied to their practice and any known benefits, how this has improved their competence and what steps do they want to take next.
+Architects will identify for each activity what they learned, how this is being applied to their practice, how this has improved their competence and what steps do they want to take next.